diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 * References
 * Spell check and proof reading my english (fix typos and fix grammar issues never to wrote whole paragraphs).

-I used claude code [custom commands](https://github.com/diegopacheco/decks/blob/main/tech-notes/claude-code.md#3-create-custom-commands) to do all this tasks, I create a `book-all` custom command that automated all thast workflows:
+I used claude code [custom commands](https://github.com/diegopacheco/decks/blob/main/tech-notes/claude-code.md#3-create-custom-commands) to do all this tasks, I create a `book-all` custom command that automated all those workflows:

 book-all.md
 ```markdown